HarmonyMonroe/AsepriteGodot/readme.md

 set_loop(), get_loop() and try_loop()

-For all questions and comments, contact me on Discord @ Harrison#8571.
+Feel free to contact me with questions and comments!

 ## License
 This repository is free software!
 See [license](license) for details.